literacy rate in india

 • Samagra Shiksha Abhiyan: An umbrella scheme launched in 2018, it integrates three major education initiatives—Sarva Shiksha Abhiyan (SSA), Rashtriya Madhyamik Shiksha Abhiyan (RMSA), and Teacher Education.
 It supports school education from pre-primary to Class 12, focusing on equitable access and inclusive learning.

-• Midday Meal Scheme: One of the world’s largest school meal programs, it provides free lunches to children in government and government-aided schools.
+• Midday Meal Scheme: One of the world’s most extensive school meal programs, it provides free lunches to children in government and government-aided schools.
 This scheme has improved student attendance, reduced dropout rates, addressed child malnutrition, and encouraged learning.

 • National Education Policy (NEP) 2020: NEP marks a significant shift in India’s education landscape.
 It emphasizes foundational literacy and numeracy by Grade 3, promotes mother-tongue-based instruction in early grades, and integrates vocational training to enhance employability.